The School of Archaeology, Geography and Environmental Science

 Head of the Department of Archaeology: Dr John Creighton

-Head of the Department of Geography and Environmental Science: Dr Steven Musson
+Head of the Department of Geography and Environmental Science: Dr Steve Musson

 Executive Administration Manager: Mrs Heather Browning